-In the first photograph above you will see a Stone with carving on it, there appears to be a spout for water to pour through just above the carved cross, this stone in now by the side of the bank. the well is located in the Ballyhouras, on the following link http://goo.gl/maps/0TXR1
+In the first photo above you will see a Stone with carving on it, there appears to be a spout for the water to pour through just above the carved cross, this stone in now by the side of the bank. the well is located in the Ballyhouras, on the following link http://goo.gl/maps/0TXR1

 Limerick Diocese Web Page Article on

 Lady’s well is located in the townland of Effin.
 It is about 3-4 miles from the public road and it is accessible through the roads of the forest.
 The well is in a circular mound.
 Danaher wrote that the well is within a ring fort and that the overflow of water from the well was used as a water trough for cattle.

 At the well there is a statue of Our Lady and there are also medals and rosary beads left at the well.
 The well is well kept and people still visit the well regularly.
 The water from the well is believed to cure many ailments.
 There are no organised devotions there now, although it is still regarded as a Holy Well.